 The baseline design model is a virtual building and shall be modeled according to the rules described in Appendix G as modified by this document.
 The baseline design model has the following characteristics:

-- The same building use type, programming, envelope shape, HVAC zoning and operating schedules as the proposed design model. - Most other systems and components such as envelope construction, fenestration area, HVAC
+• The same building use type, programming, envelope shape, HVAC zoning and operating schedules as the proposed design model.

 &lt;sup>2 DOE/PNNL ASHRAE Standard 90.1 Performance Based Compliance Form